MA Art Gallery and Museum Studies

 You can undertake a work placement in a museum or gallery, which involves a minimum of 20 days' work on a specific project, such as exhibition development, collections management or an education programme.

 Many students carry on working in their museum when the work placement has finished, and each year a few students are offered jobs by their placement hosts.
 Work placements start in Semester 1 (November/December) and finish in Semester 2 (June).
-You can take the work placement as a 15-credit or 30-credit course unit.

 You will also have opportunities to design and participate in live projects with cultural organisations.